influxdata/docs-v2/content/influxdb/cloud/write-data/replication/replicate-data.md

 ---
-title: Replicate data from InfluxDB OSS to InfluxDB Cloud
+title: Replicate data from InfluxDB OSS
 weight: 201
 description: >
-  Use replication streams to replicate the incoming data of select buckets to one or more buckets on a remote InfluxDB instance.
+  Use InfluxDB Edge Data Replication to replicate the incoming data of select buckets from InfluxDB OSS to one or more buckets in either InfluxDB Cloud, InfluxDB OSS, or InfluxDB Enterprise instances.
 menu:
   influxdb_cloud:
-    name: How to replicate data
+    name: Replicate data to Cloud
     parent: Replicate data
 influxdb/cloud/tags: [write, replication]
 related: